 Western Victoria, Australia

-She swapped a city life for a rural hobby farm where she raised a family and got down to earth with a menagerie including a milking cow, a peacock named Andrew and an angora goat to supply fleece for spinning.
-A tiger snake infestation led them to move to a small town in Western Victoria.
-Jay now works in a library where she convenes a book club and a writing group, and prefers to spin literary yarns rather than fibre.
+She swapped a city life for a rural hobby farm where she raised a family and got down to earth with a menagerie including a peacock named Andrew, a milking cow, and an angora goat to supply fleece for spinning.
+A tiger snake infestation led them to move to a small town in Western Victoria, where she works in a library and convenes a book club and a writing group, preferring to spin literary yarns rather than fibre.

 Jay believes in making the most of every opportunity.
-In her teens she saved her girlfriend's life when they were both carried out to sea in a rip on a deserted back beach.
+In her teens she saved her girlfriend's life when they were both carried far out to sea in a rip on a deserted nudist back beach.
 Jay is a hopeless swimmer and believes in God.